 Learning Mandarin isn’t as difficult as you may think!
 Many Chinese learners are pleasantly surprised with how quickly they can understand Hanzi (Chinese characters) and radicals from using online learning software such as Pandanese.

-To receive some helpful tips and tricks to assist you on your journey to master Mandarin, join the Pandanese mailing list today.
+Don’t forget to visit the Pandanese blog to receive helpful tips and tricks to assist you on your journey to master Mandarin!